 Dental care in Taiwan

 Taiwan has some of the best dental clinics and facilities in the world.
 You’ll find dentists practicing in hospitals and clinics.
-The best dentists usually work in renowned hospitals.
+The best dentists generally work in renowned hospitals.
 Getting a consultation with them takes a little longer, but the quality of care is excellent.

 Cosmetic dental treatment will never be covered by the NHI, except in exceptional cases.